 - Participants were asked not to change their physical activity habits and not to attempt to lose weight while in the study

 - No other guidance was given

 - Participants were unaware that weight and body composition were the focus of the study.

 - Descriptive statistics were calculated for subject characteristics and outcome variables at baseline

 - Tests for significant differences between treatment sequences were conducted by using two-sample T-tests except for gender, for which X2 test was used

-- Outcome variables were weight, body mass index, fat mass, percentage body fat, fat-free mass and total body water
+- Outcome variables were weight, BMI, fat mass, percentage body fat, fat-free mass and total body water

 - Tests for significant differences in outcome variables for each treatment sequence and for a significant sequence effect were conducted by using mixed linear models that included a random term for subjects and fixed terms for diet, period and their interaction